Fuelled by passion. Enabled by you.

 “Being a young Māori-Pasifika, and hearing about the statistics of our people in health, it really made me want to push to be in there.
 I want to make a difference for our people within the health sector.
 I believe I have found my calling.
 We need more of our whānau looking after our whānau.”

-Auckland DHB believes in, and values this investment.
+Auckland City Hospital believes in, and values this investment.

-Chief Nursing Officer Margaret Dotchin says it is extremely satisfying to see the students learn and grow, and become valued members of Auckland DHB’s nursing team.
+Chief Nursing Officer Margaret Dotchin says it is extremely satisfying to see the students learn and grow, and become valued members of Auckland City Hospital’s nursing team.

 You can help people like Sascha achieve their passion.
 Without our help, people like her are less likely to succeed and, as such, our nursing and midwifery workforce suffers.